Assaraya Alhamra Museum

 the goddess Venus, originally found

-at the Hadrianic Baths at Leptis
+at the Hadrianic Baths in Leptis

 Magna.
 The statue was stolen during